 Our historical approach, a qualitative research method, can be understood as applied [55], in that it is designed to understand specific phenomena.
 Although we elaborate upon this method below, we outline the approach in Algorithm 1.
+Input: Evidence Repositories with keyword list Result: Endpoint management trajectories initialization;

-Input: Evidence Repositories with keyword list Result: Endpoint management trajectories initialization: Add "endpoint management" to the keyword list; while keywords have not been searched do extract a keyword from the list; search the evidence sources with the keyword; if document context matches the keyword, is the first instance within our repository sources, and is relevant to SOCs and endpoint management, then extract relevant events and record the included fundamentally new technologies by usage; extract contextual keywords from the events; filter contextual keywords by leveraging NGRAMs to understand their pertinence/long-term scalability; if contextual keywords are pertinent and we have not encountered its root-cause within endpoint management then add the contextual keywords; end remove the keyword from the list; end end compile the list of technologies, group them into periods by usage and root-cause;
+Add "endpoint management" to the keyword list; while keywords have not been searched do extract a keyword from the list; search the evidence sources with the keyword; if document context matches the keyword, is the first instance within our repository sources, and is relevant to SOCs and endpoint management, then extract relevant events and record the included fundamentally new technologies by usage; extract contextual keywords from the events; filter contextual keywords by leveraging NGRAMs to understand their pertinence/long-term scalability; if contextual keywords are pertinent and we have not encountered its root-cause within endpoint management then add the contextual keywords; end end remove the keyword from the list;